Skip to main content

 Oklahoma Septic Tank Regulations

-Oklahoma's Individual and Small Public On-Site Sewage Treatment Systems rules under OAC 252:641 — DEQ authority, certified-installer framework updated November 2025, and realities from the Ouachitas to the Panhandle.
+Oklahoma's rules for Individual and Small Public On-Site Sewage Treatment Systems are under OAC 252:641.
+The DEQ has authority over these rules, and the certified-installer framework was updated in November 2025.
+These rules apply across the state, from the Ouachitas to the Panhandle.

 The Governing Framework